shiftsystems/shift-mon/docs/Install.md

 ## Requirements
-* Ubuntu 22.04
+* Ubuntu with 23.10 or later.
+Ubuntu 22.04 will work with `container_engine: docker` in the playbook
 * A Redhat 8 or 9 based distro (Alma, Rocky)
 * The Current version of Fedora
 * 4 subdomains to point at the server
-* As of Debian 11 there is not a good way of installing podman >4.0
+* Debian 12 or later.
+Will work on Debian 11 with `container_engine: docker` in the playbook

 ## Installation